brnmick/MyCalculator/README.md

 7.)
 When declaring variables, program returns clear prompts to indicate a variable has been declared

 Future additions to be made:
-*add a clear option to clear screen
+1.) add a clear option to clear screen
-*add a reset option to reset a stored variables
+2.) add a reset option to reset a stored variables
-*add more error checks
+3.) add more error checks
+4.) add a help option to show program syntax